Lovely-XPP/OCUpdater/README.md

 ## Usage

-Clone the repo and run `OCupdate.command`.
+Clone the repo and run `OCupdater.command`.

 Tip: When you run the script, the script will automatically mount EFI partition without any passwords.
 If the process runs wrong, please create issue.